pydicom/pydicom/doc/ref_guide.rst

 If you need fine control over the reading, you can either call ``read_partial`` or use ``open_dicom``.
 All are documented below:

-.. autofunction:: pydicom.filereader.read_file
+.. autofunction:: pydicom.dicomio.filereader.read_file

-.. autofunction:: pydicom.filereader.read_partial
+.. autofunction:: pydicom.dicomio.filereader.read_partial

 File Writing